The Garfield PGH

 Building on her previous redevelopment projects, Jessica launched The Garfield PGH as a long-term solution to the short-term housing needs of visiting artists.
 Building on the cultural legacy that already exists in The Hill District, The Garfield PGH will help make Sugar Top home to artists of different mediums, disciplines and backgrounds from all over the world.

-Scheduled to open in summer 2023, local art organizations and individuals will be able to rent the space for short periods of time in an effort to accommodate their unique artists housing needs.
+Scheduled to open in 2025, local art organizations and individuals will be able to rent the space for short periods of time in an effort to accommodate their unique artists housing needs.
 Short term and flexible leases will be accepted and rental rates will be affordable.
+The Garfield PGH is a space for us, by us.